diogocavilha/fancy-git/README.md

 | fancygit -v, --version   | Show the fancygit version.
 | fancygit update          | Update fancygit code with the latest release from github.
 | fancygit configure-fonts | Install font in order to render icons properly.
 This font is good if you are using some of these styles: `default`, `double-line`, `dark`, `dark-double-line`, `light`, `light-double-line`.
+| fancygit --colors        | Show suggested colors config in an easy way to copy and paste to apply them.
+| fancygit --colors-set    | Apply the suggested colors configuration.

 ### Aliases